EdgarLozano185519/100-Days-of-Python/r1-log.md

 I began with adding some exception handling to my old Nato Alphabet project.
 It now handles input that might not be correct.

 I also added another feature to the project I did yesterday, the Password Manager.
 It now searches for websites you might have saved.
 And it is now using json data.
+### R1D31
+Today was kind of a lazy day.

+I wrote code to render UI for a flash card program.
+The rest will be done on day 32.
+Also tomorrow, I am planning to take on another project to make up for today.
+### R1D32
+I know, I know.
+I'm falling behind!
+But I am trying my best.

+Today I finished my day 31 project, which is a simple flash card program.
+It works on a timer.
+See if you know some of the french words.
+If you do, the words will not come up again.